cristidraghici/bandsintown/README.md

 - we do not have access to the list of artists, so we are forced to display one at the time;
 - when there are no results, sometimes the API returns an empty string and sometimes it returns `{error: 'Not found'}` (though the latter is harder to reproduce).

+### Implement the second request (/artists/<artistName>/events)

+Using the model on the first request, we will next implement a request for getting the events.